benelot/GLaDONN/README.md

 # GLaDoNN
-is a Generic Lifeform and Deeply offensive Neural Network.
+is a Genetic Lifeform and Deeply offensive Neural Network.

 When we started her, she looked at us and said: "It has been a long time...How have you been?
 You look good in your generousness.
 I can see that you all did your best to look a bit more like a blimp."